-There are 36 hospitals in Nevada (Kaiser, 2010), 13 of which are located in rural areas (North Carolina Rural Health Research and Policy Analysis Center, Dec.
+There are 38 hospitals in Nevada (Kaiser, 2013), 13 of which are located in rural areas (North Carolina Rural Health Research and Policy Analysis Center, Dec.
 2008).
-The state has 11 hospitals identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-There are 9 Rural Health Clinics in Nevada (Kaiser, 2012), and 2 Federally Qualified Health Centers provide services at 32 sites in the state (Kaiser, 2010).
-Most Nevadans have some form of health insurance coverage, although 22.0% of its residents lack health insurance (Kaiser, 2011).
+The state has 11 hospitals identified as Critical Access Hospitals (Flex Team, 9/2015).
+There are 12 Rural Health Clinics in Nevada (CMS, 2015), and 3 Federally Qualified Health Centers provide services at 26 sites in the state (NACHC, 2013).

 There are more organizations related to Nevada in the organizations section.